ReactiveX/RxSwift/README.md

 ###### ... understand the structure

+RxSwift is as compositional as the asynchronous work it drives.
+The core unit is RxSwift itself, while other dependencies can be added for UI Work, testing, and more.

-RxSwift comprises five separate components depending on each other in the following way:
+It comprises five separate components depending on each other in the following way:

 ```none
 ┌──────────────┐    ┌──────────────┐